Fall - June 30

 How to Apply

-For a limited time, residents of Hot Spring or Saline County, Arkansas, may apply for a special scholarship opportunity through the Single Parent Scholarship Fund of Garland County.
+For a limited time, residents of Hot Spring or Saline County, Arkansas, may apply for a special scholarship opportunity through the Arkansas Single Parent Scholarship Fund.
 This opportunity is provided in partnership between the Arkansas Department of Higher Education and the Arkansas Single Parent Scholarship Fund during certain times of the year only.

 If you are a resident of Hot Spring or Saline County, Arkansas and wish to apply for a Single Parent Scholarship, read the eligibility guidelines and application instructions below to get started.

-- Review the Eligibility Guidelines (above) and the list of Required Supporting Documents (below).
+- Review the Eligibility Guidelines (above), list of Required Supporting Documents (below), and Application Instructions.

 - Collect all required supporting documents.
 Scan or save them to your computer or to a portable drive in one of the following file formats: PDF, XLS (or XLSX), DOC (or DOCX), or RTF.
 Contact the SPSF (above) if you are unable to scan or save electronic copies of your documents.

 - Click the application link to apply each semester that you wish to be considered for a scholarship.
 If an application link isn't available, it means that applications are not currently being accepted.
 Please check back later.
 NOTE: To begin a blank application each semester, you must first click the application link (above).
 If you try to login to your account before clicking the application link, you will not be able to apply.

 - Login to your account.
 Contact the SPSF (above) if you don't remember your username or password.
 Create a new account if you don't have one.

 - Complete your application.
 You can save your work and log back into your account at a later time if you cannot complete your application in one sitting.
 Be sure to proofread your application and upload all required supporting documents before you are ready to submit it.
 You cannot make changes to your application once it has been submitted.